Norah1197/content-ops-starter/content/pages/index.md

       styles:
         self:
           textAlign: center
-    subtitle: 'Your Dailyh Guide to Haling, Growing, and Thriving'
+    subtitle: Your Daily Guide to Healing and Thriving
     items:
       - type: FeaturedItem
         title: Feature Item One